Frequently asked questions about family immigration

 You can apply from Norway if you

-- have legal residence in Norway (for example, you already have a valid visa for Norway or another Schengen country) and
+- are staying legally in Norway (for example, you already have a valid visa for Norway or another Schengen country) and

 - meet the definition of a skilled worker.
 See the requirements to qualify as a skilled worker: Skilled worker - UDI